Susanna White: Career

 After graduation, White spent 12 years making documentaries for BBC2.
 In 1999, she failed to win a place on a BBC training scheme and was turned down for a BBC drama director trainee course.
 In 2001, she was supported by BBC2 controller Jane Root, who eased her into drama with a £200,000 budget drama for BBC2, Love Again, about Philip Larkin.
+She said in 2010 that it was seeing Jane Campion's 1993 film The Piano at a cinema on King's Road that inspired her to become a maker of feature films rather than documentaries.

-She won a BAFTA award for best drama serial for her work on the 2005 version of Bleak House.
+White won a BAFTA award for best drama serial for her work on the 2005 version of Bleak House.
 She directed the BBC mini-series Jane Eyre, for which she was nominated for an Emmy award.
 She also directed four episodes of the HBO miniseries Generation Kill, and all five episodes of the 2012 series Parade's End.

-In film, White directed Nanny McPhee and the Big Bang and most recently Our Kind of Traitor.
+In film, White has directed Nanny McPhee and the Big Bang and Our Kind of Traitor.

-In June 2021, Deadline Hollywood reported that White would direct episodes of the Disney+ Star Wars series Andor, which were released in 2022.
+White directed three episodes of the Disney+ Star Wars series Andor, which were released in 2022.

+She is directing the film version of Australian playwright Suzie Miller's award-winning play Prima Facie, in pre-production as of September 2024.
+The film stars Cynthia Erivo as Tessa, the only role in the stage version.

 Personal life

-White and her husband, an Oxford academic and part-time dairy farmer, live on a dairy farm in Sussex with their twin daughters, Beatrix and Oriane.
+White and her husband, an Oxford academic and part-time dairy farmer, were living on a dairy farm in Sussex with their twin daughters in 2009.